 If the child was looking directly at the camera, the focal point would be placed squarely on her and the flowers would then become a secondary point of interest.

 A different scenario is when she is neither looking at the flowers or the camera but is gazing at some other object out of view, this can become an annoyance because the viewer also wants to see what it is that has grabbed her attention.
 It would be different if she was just sitting there, gazing into space, because you know that she is not looking at anything in particular.

 A similar case to this is at a wedding and you are taking photos of the bridal party whilst they are being photographed by the official photographer.
 But I suppose in this case you know where they are looking, but it can still be quite bothersome.

-Now, when you are taking portrait photos of family or friends, you are going to have to make the decision as to how you will portray them.
+Now, when you are taking portrait photos of family or friends, you are going to have to make a conscious decision as to how you will portray them.
 If they are side-on or profile shots, with the subject looking out of frame, at least place them in the frame so that they have plenty of space to look into.
-In other words, if your subject/s is looking to their right, place them 1/3 in from the right of frame, so that they have about 2/3 of frame to look into.
+In other words, if your subject/s are looking to their right, place them 1/3 in from the right of the frame, so that they have about 2/3 of the frame to look into.
 Still having both eyes in view with the focus being on the eye nearest the camera.